Visit Podiatry Institute of the South

 • Sores on your legs, ankles, or feet that don’t heal

 While PAD is a serious health issue, the condition is often treatable.
-If you have any of these symptoms, you should make an appointment at Vascular and Vein Institute of the South.
+If you have any of these symptoms, you should make an appointment today.

 What causes PAD?